So far we have seen that:

 Now you don’t have to be a biblical scholar to realise that fat represents excess.

-So the simple message of Leviticus 3 is that if you want to be at peace when you are before God offer Him all your excess.
-He will take it and it will go up in smoke probably but that is not your concern.
-Just give it to Him anyway and you will have peace.
+So the simple message of Leviticus 3 is that if you want to be at peace when you are before God offer Him your life and all your excess.
+Just give it all to Him and you will have peace.
 “All excess is the Lord’s” according to v.
 16.

 Bill Hybels has written a book called “Simplify” and others have recognised the stress we allow to accumulate with our excess.
 Excess weight is an obvious one, but excess possessions including excess money also cause stress for a Christian.
 Give your excess to the Lord, He will know what to do with it.